 Expedited for Residential and Non-Residential Building:

 The requirements of plans are per handouts B-1 and B-2.
-With a surcharge of 35% over the basic plan check fee, plans are given priority and plan review service is provided within 10 days of initial submittal.
+With a surcharge of 35% over the basic plan check fee, plans are given priority and plan review service is provided within 10 working days of initial submittal.

 Quickie for Residential and Non-Residential Building: